Q. My pay period is complete. What do I do now?

 Back to top

-Q. I keep hearing that “extraction” is important.
+Q. I keep hearing that “Processing my Pay Period” is important.
 What is it, why is it important and am I required to do it?

 A. We have an article answering all of those questions right here, but here are short answers to each question:

-Extraction is the process of taking the data that occurred between two times and dates—usually the start and the end of your pay period—and creating a separate database with just that data in it.
-When you “extract” a pay period, the employees’ profiles and all of your pay policies accompany the data.
+Processing a Pay Period is taking the data that occurred between two times and dates—usually the start and the end of your pay period—and creating a separate database with just that data in it.
+When you “process” a pay period, the employees’ profiles and all of your pay policies accompany the data.

 Each time you collect the data from your TimePilot clocks, your employees’ clock-ins and clock-outs accumulate in the TimePilot software.
 (You can see them in TimePilot Central.)
 They build up fast: If you have 15 employees clocking in or out four times a day, that’s 60 transactions a day, 300 a week, 1,200 a month, more than 14,000 a year.
 That’s a lot of data.